 A new party designation specified in an "Application for Reservation of Party Designation and Formation of Party Designation Committee" may not consist of more than three words or more than twenty-five letters; may not incorporate the name of any major political party; may not incorporate the name of any minor party entitled to nominate candidates for any office which will appear on the same ballot as any office listed in the application; may not be the same as any party designation for which a reservation with the Secretary of the State is in effect for any office listed in the application; and may not be the word "none", or incorporate the words "unaffiliated" or "unenrolled" or similar negative forms of the words "affiliated" or "enrolled".
-Party-designation for reservation must be signed by at least twenty-five people who constitute the Party Designation Committee, and must precede or accompany the separate application for the petition itself (see "Application" above).
+Party designation reservation forms are provided by the Secretary of the State upon request.
+The application for reservation must be signed by at least twenty-five people who constitute the Party Designation Committee, and must precede or accompany the separate application for the petition itself (see "Application" above).

 A single petition listing a party designation may propose the names of candidates for different statewide offices, including the office of presidential elector; or for different at-large municipal offices.
 In the case of the office of Governor or Lieutenant Governor, the petition must include the name of a candidate for both offices.
-In the case of the office of presidential elector, the petition must include the names of eight candidates for Presidential Elector, a candidate for Vice-President.
+In the case of the office of presidential elector, the petition must include the names of seven candidates for Presidential Elector, a candidate for President and a candidate for Vice-President.

-A nominating petition filed with a party designation will not be approved by the Secretary of the State unless a statement endorsing the candidate(s) listed on the petition is filed with the Secretary of the State by the agents for the party designation committee, or by the chairman or secretary of the minor party eligible to nominate candidate(s) for a different office(s) on the same ballot, by 4:00 p.m.
-Tuesday, March 8, 2011.
-Please note for this requirement, there is no form provided by this office, as this is a self-produced statement.
+A nominating petition filed with a party designation will not be approved by the Secretary of the State unless a statement endorsing the candidate(s) listed on the petition is filed, with the Secretary of the State, by the agents for the party designation committee, or by the chairman or secretary of the minor party eligible to nominate candidate(s) for a different office(s) on the same ballot, by 4:00 p.m.
+Wednesday, September 14, 2011.